GoncaloJardim/data-analysis-learning-pod/README.md

 ## Pre-requisites
 In order to make the best use out of this learning path, you should know:

+- Jupyter Notebook
+- Work with an IDE (VS Code, PyCharm, Spyder, or other)
-- Software: Jupyter Notebook, an IDE and a visualization software installed (Tableau Public Desktop, Power BI Desktop, Google Data Studio)
+- Install a Business Intelligence software (Tableau Public Desktop or Power BI Desktop)
 - Basic / Intermediary Python: some knowledge on EDA and data manipulation libraries such as pandas, matplotlib, seaborn and/or plotly and altair.
 - Basic Git: add, commit, checkout, merge, and rebase.
-- Willingness to learn a visualization tool (

 ## Suggested learning calendar
 > **Note**: This is just a suggestion.
 Groups are encouraged to set their own deadlines with their mentors.